Undergraduate Program Business Minor

 - The five 300-level courses also count towards the Design Thinking/Innovation/Entrepreneurship University Studies Cluster, allowing students to optimize class time and credit hours while advancing to their career of choice

-What can I do with a degree in Business?
+What can I do with a minor in Business?

 - Understand the language of business